 Next up on the list of comparisons is cost.
 Users measure cost against all other factors so it’s important to have concrete numbers to compare.
 Once again, Google Drive comes out ahead.
 Let’s break down the details.
 Check out this table below:

-As you can see, Drive not only has the cheaper prices but they have greater value attached to those prices.
+As you can see, Drive not only has the cheaper prices but they have a greater value attached to those prices.
 Starting from the free plans, Drive offers more space.
 It then charges much less when it comes to initial plans and even business plans.
 Google Drive has found a way to keep its prices down and its value up.
 Another huge victory for Drive over Dropbox.

-Ease of Use Breakdown
+Ease of use breakdown

 It’s important to note that this category is quite subjective.
 That being said, we’ll break down each system best we can to help you gauge which one is best for you.